-(a) REGULAR MEMBERS: shall be a Doctor of Medicine, a Doctor of Osteopathy, a Doctor of Naturopathic Medicine, a Doctor of Dental Surgery, a Doctor of Homeopathy, an Advanced Practice Nurse, or a Physician Assistant who shall hold a valid license to practice his or her profession in one of the States of the United States of America, who shall be eligible for membership in the professional society of the County or State in which he or she practices, who shall be of good standing in the community in which he or she resides, and who shall be actively engaged in the practice of homeotherapeutics.
+(a) ACTIVE MEMBERS: shall be a Doctor of Medicine, a Doctor of Osteopathy, a Doctor of Naturopathic Medicine, a Doctor of Dental Surgery, a Doctor of Veterinary Medicine, a Doctor of Homeopathy, an Advanced Practice Nurse, or a Physician Assistant who shall hold a valid license to practice his or her profession in one of the States of the United States of America, who shall be eligible for membership in the professional society of the County or State in which he or she practices, who shall be of good standing in the community in which he or she resides, and who shall be actively engaged in the practice of homeotherapeutics.

-(b) MEMBERS IN TRAINING: shall be a Doctor of Medicine, a Doctor of Osteopathy, a Doctor of Dental Surgery, who participates in a valid medical, surgical, or dental training program, who shall be of good standing in the program, and who shall be prepared to practice homeotherapeutics.
+(b) MEMBERS IN TRAINING: shall be a Doctor of Medicine, a Doctor of Osteopathy, a Doctor of Dental Surgery, or a Doctor of Veterinary Medicine who participates in a valid medical, surgical,dental or veterinary training program, who shall be of good standing in the program, and who shall be prepared to practice homeotherapeutics.

 (c) SENIOR MEMBERS (LIFE MEMBERS): active members shall be considered for Senior membership if they are 65 or older and have been an AIH member for at least 20 years.
 The Senior dues will be charged according to a sliding scale from $60 to the current active member dues.
 This can be reviewed and changed periodically by the Board.

-Section 3.03: STUDENT MEMBERS: shall be a matriculant in good standing in an accredited school of medicine, osteopathy, naturopathy, dentistry, or homeopathic medicine whose graduates could be eligible for Regular Membership and shall have an interest in pursuing the practice of homeotherapeutics.
+Section 3.03: STUDENT MEMBERS: shall be a matriculant in good standing in an accredited school of medicine, osteopathy, naturopathy, dentistry, homeopathic medicine or veterinary medicine whose graduates could be eligible for Regular Membership and shall have an interest in pursuing the practice of homeotherapeutics.